StephaneCanu/Deep_learning_lecture/README.md

 performing less than 1.5% error on the [MNIST database](http://yann.lecun.com/exdb/mnist/), and then, in less than 15 minutes, a convolutional neural network performing less than 1% error.
-It comes together with the jupyter notebook TP_Deep_1_MNIST.ipynb
+It comes together with the jupyter notebook TP_Deep_1_MNIST.ipynb.
+The other jupyter notebook TP_Deep_1_MNIST_Optim.ipynb, proposes a comparizon of different optimizers on the [MNIST fashion dataset](https://github.com/zalandoresearch/fashion-mnist).

 ### TP_Deep_2_webcam.py
 require a web cam, and opencv-python `pip install opencv-python`